RhythmItaliya/sms-otp/README.md

 # Send OTP to your contacts
-* This is a simple web application to send OTP to your saved contacts.
+* This is a simple Web app that can send an OTP (via SMS) to a list of contacts, one at a time.
 * This has 2 menus 'Home' - The main page and 'Sent Messages' - Where you can view all the sent messages.

 ### How to Setup?